Elys0004/Automated-Chess-Played-Robotic-Arm/README.md

    b. chess_environment

      In this folder, it contains the sdf file of the chessboard.
-     The full environment of the robotic arm and the chessboard can be launch from here as the gripperone robotic arm has been included on the test.launch
+The full environment of the robotic arm and the chessboard can be launched from here as the gripperone robotic arm has been included in the test.launch

      ```